vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Fixed bugged RGO in Harare province.
 * End of Reconquista event will no longer fire for Portugal if it enacts the Restore Portugal-Brazil decision.
 * Enacting the 1861 Consitution decision as Argentina will no longer cause Buenos Aires to secede.
 The secession will still occur if the decision is enacted by Argentine Confederation or any other Argentine minor.
+* Fixed bug where a player couldn't receive anymore grant requests if they kept a previous grant request event popup open while a save was taken and a rehost occured.

 ## Map changes:
 * Re-enabled Aden strait.